 At the beginning of this month, we went on the road trip we had been dreaming of for years.
 When Mike and I got married, we were planning to spend our honeymoon driving from Vancouver, Canada to Baja, Mexico.
 We wanted to drive the length of the west coast and see everything along the way.
 As many wedding plans go, we got tight on time and money, and instead opted for an all-inclusive experience in Jamaica.
 We don’t regret our honeymoon, but our desire to drive the west coast has only grown stronger.
 So when Bota Box invited us to join them at their Adventure Summit in Big Sur, we were beyond excited.

 We began our trip in San Francisco, a day in advance.
-We spent one night there with our friend, Helena Price and were on the road by midday the next day.
+We stopped by the famous Pier 39 restaurants and tried the best seafood in town at the Crab House.
+We spent one night there with our friend, Helena Price, and were on the road by midday the next day.
 With Helena as our guide for 24 hours in SF, we quickly fell in love with that city.
 Obviously, 24 hours isn’t enough time to fully experience a great city like San Francisco, but we did see the Golden Gate Bridge at sunset and go to the Ferry Building Market.
 We were a bit sad to leave the city.
 As soon as we picked up our Jeep, our feelings changed.
 We saw the adventure map Bota Box had put together for us (plus the wine packed away in the back of the Jeep), and we were ready for our adventure in Big Sur.

 On our way south from SF, we decided to take the scenic Highway 1 drive along the ocean.
 We wanted to soak in as much as we could along the way.
 Almost immediately, the coast took our hearts.
 The rolling hills, the golden grasses along the tops of the cliffs that overlook the turquoise water, and the smell of eucalyptus in the air.
 It was everything you would expect from Big Sur and far more.